onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 A Virtual Machine/Container is the environment that a given virtual (network) function runs.
 VMs are managed by Infrastructure Controllers.

-For ECOMP purposes, 'ContainerInstance' currently refers to a deployed (usually on a VM) docker image.
+For ONAP purposes, 'ContainerInstance' currently refers to a deployed (usually on a VM) docker image.

 Docker or Linux ContainerInstance (Type 2)